Rock-a-Doodle: Release

-The film was originally going to be released by MGM-Pathe Communications Co in November 1990, but studio partnership was facing financial difficulties, so Bluth rescheduled the film for release around Thanksgiving 1991 and selected The Samuel Goldwyn Company as the film's distributor.
+The film was originally going to be released by MGM-Pathe Communications in November 1990, but Giancarlo Parretti was mismanaging the studio, so Bluth rescheduled the film for release around Thanksgiving 1991 and selected The Samuel Goldwyn Company as the film's distributor, who had previously released two other animated films (The Care Bears Movie and The Chipmunk Adventure) in 1985 and 1987, respectively.
 That date was further moved to April 1992 to avoid competition with Walt Disney Pictures and Walt Disney Feature Animation's Beauty and the Beast, as well as Universal Pictures and Amblin Entertainment's An American Tail: Fievel Goes West, a sequel to An American Tail, in which Bluth himself was not involved.
+Ironically, The Samuel Goldwyn Company was acquired by MGM in 1998, and as a result, MGM now hold the rights to the film.
 Prior to the North American theatrical release, a sneak preview of the film was included on the 1990 VHS release of All Dogs Go to Heaven.

 Rock-a-Doodle was the first feature-length live-action/animated film since 1988's Who Framed Roger Rabbit, but unlike the live-action characters from that film sharing the screen with animated characters like Roger Rabbit, Edmond is the only live-action character to share the screen with the animated farm animals; this was at the beginning, when The Grand Duke confronts Edmond before turning him into an animated cat, and at the end, where Chanticleer is singing a reprise of Sun Do Shine like he does at the beginning.
 Bluth chose this direction because he was influenced by Roger Rabbit.

 Home media history

 In the United States and Canada, Rock-a-Doodle was first released on VHS and LaserDisc on 18 August 1992, and then on DVD on 20 July 1999 by HBO Video.
 A second edition was released by MGM Home Entertainment through Sony Pictures Home Entertainment on 8 November 2005.

 In 2010, the film was released along with The Pebble and the Penguin as a double-sided DVD.
 For the 25th anniversary of Rock-a-Doodles North American release, a third edition was released on DVD and Blu-ray by Olive Films (under license from 20th Century Fox and MGM) on 31 October 2017.
 That edition marked the film's first widescreen debut in an American home media release.
 Unlike the previous home media releases, both the new Olive Films DVD and Blu-ray releases were sourced from telecine masters made for PAL, resulting in a slightly higher audio pitch than normal, despite the running time remaining the same as its NTSC counterpart.
+This even removes the Don Bluth logo and replaces the 1991 Goldcrest logo with that from the original UK release.

+A copyright date of 1990 appears in the film's end credits, although it was not released until at least a year later.